Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 What is the Story Grammar model?

 Story Grammar is the structure often used when organising narratives, described by Stein and Glenn (1979).
 It breaks stories into predictable elements: character, setting, action events, feelings, thoughts, problem and ending.
 A simple story revolves around a central character and setting, includes an initiating event or problem to which the character responds, and follows a series of events toward a resolution.
-By explicitly teaching these elements, children develop a mental schema for how stories work.
+By explicitly teaching these elements, students develop a mental schema for how stories work.

 Can I use Story Talk 2 in a whole-class setting?

 Yes.
 Story Talk 2 works well for whole-class narrative lessons.
 The magnetic frames and Story Star can be used on a whiteboard or interactive display.
-The teacher can model stories using Bendy and the magnetic shapes, then gradually hand the Story Star to children as they create their own.
+The teacher can model stories using Bendy and the magnetic shapes, then gradually hand the Story Star to students as they create their own.
 The downloadable resources include activities suitable for group work, independent practice and small-group instruction.

 Do I need to be a speech pathologist to use Story Talk 2?

 No. Story Talk 2 is designed for use by teachers, education support assistants, tutors and parents as well as speech pathologists.
 The kit includes step-by-step instructions and stories for modelling to help any adult lead storytelling sessions.
-However, for children with specific language or narrative difficulties, input from a speech pathologist is recommended.
+However, for students with specific language or narrative difficulties, input from a speech pathologist is recommended.

 What is included in the kit?